 By General Mirza Aslam Beg, Former Chief of Army Staff, Pakistan

-General Aslam Beg is at authoritative analyst on Pakistan.
+About the author: General Aslam Beg is one of the most authoritative analysts in Pakistan.
 He can be reached at [email protected]